 I qualified in 1993 from Bristol University Medical School.
-I went on to do my Basic Surgical Training in London and Higher Surgical Training in Oxford, gaining my MD in Genetic Polymorphisms in Bladder Cancer Angiogenesis in 2005.
+I went on to do my basic surgical training in London and higher surgical training in Oxford, gaining my MD in Genetic Polymorphisms in Bladder Cancer Angiogenesis in 2005.
 I passed FRCS (Urol) in 2007.
 I took up post as Consultant Urologist at Medway Maritime Hospital in December 2008.
-Whilst I am part of the urology on-call rota, I am experienced in and enjoys all aspects of general urology.
+Whilst I am part of the urology on call rota, I am experienced in and enjoy all aspects of general urology.

 My special interests are minimally invasive treatments of the upper tract and all aspects of urological stone disease.
 I have been instrumental in setting up a fully comprehensive Stone Centre together with Mr John Palmer and Mr S Sriprasad.
 All cases are discussed and managed by the team and techniques include rigid and flexible ureteroscopy and laser stone fragmentation, percutaneous nephrolithotomy, extracorporeal lithotripsy and laparoscopy.
 I have strong links with Darent Valley Hospital where I operate every fortnight.

 I am currently playing a lead role in The Productive Operating Theatre programme at Medway, which is committed to improving patient safety and working practice within theatres.
 I am also involved in implementing an Enhanced Recovery Programme whereby patient pre and post operative care is streamlined to improve patient outcome and experience.
 I have recently published a series of articles relating to medico-legal issues in the British Journal of Urology.

 Royal College of Surgeons.